visgl/hubble.gl/examples/website/basic-basemap-mapbox-legacy/README.md

   const {
     deckProps,
-    staticMapProps,    // optional, use for basemap
+    mapProps,          // optional, use for basemap
     adapter,           // optional, use to modify animation at run time cameraFrame,       // optional, use for camera animation setCameraFrame     // optional, use for camera animation } = useHubbleGl({
       deckRef,
-      staticMapRef,    // optional, use for basemap
+      mapRef,          // optional, use for basemap
       deckAnimation,
       initialViewState // optional, use for camera animation });